-The analog with a transition to the traditional Bose-Einstein condensation (BEC) state that corresponds to a spontaneous breaking of the continuous U(1) symmetry that preserves the number of bosons, a spontaneous transition to a BEC state can be realized in quantum magnets with the SO(2) spin rotational symmetry [62, 63].
+The analog with a transition to the traditional Bose-Einstein condensation (BEC) state that corresponds to a spontaneous breaking of the continuous U(1) symmetry that preserves the number of bosons, a spontaneous transition to a BEC state can be realized in quantum magnets with the SO(2) spin rotational symmetry [66, 67].
 In magnetic systems, the longitudinal magnetization parallel to the magnetic field maps into the boson density.
 Therefore, the boson number conversation corresponds to the continuous symmetry of global spin rotations along the field direction (uniaxial symmetry).
-In the $h \rightarrow \infty$ limit, the rotational symmetry around the direction of the magnetic field (SO(2)) approximately restores.
-As a result, the physical picture of the magnetic field strength leading to the formation of a BEC.
+In the $h \to \infty$ limit, the rotational symmetry around the direction of the magnetic field (SO(2)) approximately restores.
+As a result, the physical picture of the magnon-BEC works in the presence of an external magnetic field.
 It is important to mention that the boson density, which plays the role of a chemical potential of magnons, can be tuned via the magnetic field strength leading to the formation of a BEC.
 It is worth mentioning that the magnon-BEC picture is suitable for understanding some central features containing the spectrum of excitations, the nature of the field-induced ordered state right below the critical field, the dynamical properties near the BEC quantum critical points to separate the polarized state in the high-field to low-field phases.